Special Academic Opportunities

 Participating programs are biochemistry, biology, chemistry, mathematics, and neuroscience.

-Requirements for the bachelor's degree, defined by the College of Arts and Sciences, remain unaffected by participation in the program.
+Requirements for the bachelor's degree, defined by the School of Arts and Sciences, remain unaffected by participation in the program.
 Students will be eligible for the simultaneous award of the bachelor's and master's degrees if, while completing undergraduate requirements, they can:

-A. Fulfill a minimum of three years' residence on campus.
+- Fulfill a minimum of three years' residence on campus.

-B. Submit a master's thesis in departments requiring one.
+- Submit a master's thesis in departments requiring one.
 (Whether such a thesis may also be considered for undergraduate departmental honors may differ among programs, and will be addressed specifically in the program requirements.)

-D. Complete all other departmental and university requirements that apply to earning a master's degree in the chosen department.
+- Complete all other departmental and university requirements that apply to earning a master's degree in the chosen department.
 Specifically, undergraduates should be aware that "B-" is the minimal grade that yields progress toward a graduate degree.